ONGOING PROJECTS

 Requirements: Proficiency in Deep Learning (e.g. after cs236781), preferred knowledge in Diffusion models.

-Diffusion-based Neural architecture search
+Diffusion-based neural architecture search

 Neural architecture search (NAS) is a meta process of finding an optimal network architecture from a discrete search space of possible basic blocks [1].
 Looking at the model as a directed graph, we can search for an adjacency matrix only.
 In this project, We aim to use conditional diffusion models [2] in order to generate architectures out of an existing search space (such as NAS-Bench-101 [3]).